Correcting Claims in Office Ally

 Box 19—Enter the note/reason the claim was changed (e.g. corrected claim – HO modifier added)

-Box 22 – original reference no. (the original claim number assigned by the insurance company, can be found on payer portal or on ERA listed as “Payer claim control No”
+Box 22 – original reference no. (the original claim number assigned by the insurance company, can be found on payer portal or on ERA listed as “Payer claim control No” or at the top of the claim in Office Ally

 - Change resubmission code from 1 to 7 (next to Box 22)